line72/usbmdistros/website/content/products/bloodscape-heralds_from_the_void.md

 ---
+actualPrice: $4.00
-title: "Bloodscape - Heralds From The Void"
+album: Heralds From The Void
-date: 2021-06-13T12:22:24
-draft: false
-artist: "Bloodscape"
+artist: Bloodscape
-album: "Heralds From The Void"
 categories:
 - Tape
+date: '2021-06-26T15:16:26'
+draft: false
 images:
-    - "/images/covers/bloodscape-heralds_from_the_void.jpg"
+- /images/covers/bloodscape-heralds_from_the_void.jpg
-thumbnailImage: "/images/covers/bloodscape-heralds_from_the_void-thumb.jpg"
-actualPrice: $4.00
 inStock: true
+thumbnailImage: /images/covers/bloodscape-heralds_from_the_void-thumb.jpg
+title: Bloodscape - Heralds From The Void
 ---

 ## Tape